Indra Energy Partners With The Pittsburgh Penguins For Riverfront Cleanup And Restoration Initiative

 Indra Energy, a renewable energy plan provider, joined with the Pittsburgh Penguins and Sustainability Partners to plant trees along Pittsburgh's riverfront.

-- eff Rodgers, Vice PresidentARDMORE, PA, UNITED STATES, November 11, 2024 /EINPresswire / -- Indra Energy , a renewable energy plan supplier, was proud to participate with the Pittsburgh Penguins and other Champion Sustainability Partners in cleaning and restoring the Pittsburgh Riverfront.
+- Jeff Rodgers, Vice PresidentPITTSBURGH, PA, UNITED STATES, November 12, 2024 /EINPresswire / -- Indra Energy , a renewable energy plan supplier, was proud to participate with the Pittsburgh Penguins and other Champion Sustainability Partners in cleaning and restoring the Pittsburgh Riverfront.
 The program included volunteers from sustainability partners and the Friends of the Riverfront , an organization dedicated towards cleaning, clearing, and restoring Pittsburgh's Three Rivers Trail.

 The event marked a key part in addressing the local environmental needs of Pittsburgh's waterfront areas.
 Volunteers from Indra Energy and partner organizations focused on targeted areas along the trail where erosion and invasive species have impacted native habitats.
 By planting various native trees, shrubs, and pollinator-friendly plants, the team contributed to long-term ecological resilience and beauty on the Pittsburgh Riverfront.